 At our ammonia manufacturing site at Laramie County, Cheyenne, Wyoming, USA, water resources are of particular concern and management involves multiple stakeholders.
 Located in a semi-arid area, water for the site is drawn from an underground aquifer which is recharged each year by precipitation, including snowmelt.
 We engage with key stakeholders including the Wyoming State Engineer’s Office (SEO) which manages stakeholder access to the aquifer and maintains databases for ground water levels, along with the Ground Water Division of the U.S. Geological Survey, and our Cheyenne site monitors wells through totalizing flowmeters and water level measurements and reports to the SEO annually.
 Water saving initiatives at the site include:

-• Operation of a mobile reverse osmosis unit, reclaiming 75,000 kL of waste water for reuse in 2015
+• Operation of a mobile reverse osmosis unit, reclaiming approximately 75,000 kL of waste water for reuse each year.

-• The creation of the position of Focused Improvement Engineer in 2015 to focus specifically on water reduction opportunities.
+• The creation of the position of Focussed Improvement Engineer to focus specifically on water reduction opportunities, including the development of a complete water strategy for the site in 2017.

 ♦ Phosphate Hill: Queensland, Australia